 Consider taking probiotics.
 A healthy balance of beneficial bacteria in the intestines helps prevent excessive inflammation in the body through a variety of ways notably by maintaining a strong gut barrier which helps prevent inflammatory compounds from entering the bloodstream.
 One of the best multi-strain probiotic supplement is Mega Probiotic ND.
 This is an allergen-free probiotic which delivers these beneficial strains into the gut surviving the harsh acidic environment of the stomach.

 Many herbs display powerful anti-inflammatory & antioxidant properties helping to quench damaging free radicals.
 Among all these, the best herb for reducing inflammation is turmeric.
 Turmeric's anti-inflammatory properties is thought to be due to its content of powerful antioxidants called curcuminoids of which curcumin is the most clinically studied ingredient.

 Curcumin is a potent antioxidant which neutralises damaging free radicals but that is only the beginning.
 It works very much like non-steroidal anti-inflammatory drugs such as ibuprofen.
 When you take ibuprofen, it blocks an enzyme called COX-2 which sends signals of pain and inflammation.
 However, ibuprofen also blocks another enzyme, COX-1, which helps protect the stomach from acids and digestive enzymes which is why it is recommended to always take this drug with a meal.

 Curcumin is different in that it does not totally block the inflammatory enzyme COX-2.
 It works instead to inhibit its formation and so is gentler.
-Additionally, it does not block the COX-1 enzyme and so curcumin reduces inflammation and inflammatory chemicals in the body without causing any stomach discomfort gastric upset so common.
+Additionally, it does not block the COX-1 enzyme and so curcumin reduces inflammation and inflammatory chemicals in the body without causing any stomach discomfort or gastric upset which is so common.

 Scientists have recently discovered the biochemical switch that triggers the release of cytokines which generate inflammation in the body.
 This biochemical compound, known as HMGB1, has allowed scientists to think about how to control HMGB1 which then allows the ability to quench inflammation and therefore promote successful ageing.